Skip to Content

 Preparing for Winter Gardening

-2. Inventory seeds and replace old packets
+2. Sort and replace seeds—stale packets won’t perform!

 Starting Early for Successful Winter Gardening